nahanoo/deletion_detection/README.md

 Deletion detection based on sorted BAM files.
 By default it only detects deletions which are located in reads.
 Adding the --output_no_alignment_regions will also output the regions in the reference where no reads aligned.
-This feature requires SAMtools>=1.11 in your PATH.
+This package requires SAMtools>=1.11 in your PATH.

 positional arguments:
   bam_file              path to sorted BAM file.